ROWAN LEGAL

 Severance Payments

-Where the employment relationship is terminated on notice or by agreement because of an industrial injury, illness or related events incurred by the employee; he/she is entitled to a severance payment (regardless of whether the relationship is ended by termination or agreement) in the amount of at least twelve times (12) his/her average monthly earnings.
+Where the employment relationship is terminated on notice or by agreement because of an industrial injury, illness or related events incurred by the employee; he/she is entitled to a severance payment (regardless of whether the relationship is ended by termination or agreement) in the amount of at least 12 times his/her average monthly earnings.

 Special Tax Provisions And Severance Payments

 There are no special tax provisions concerning severance payments.
 However, severance payments – as an income of the employee – are subject to income tax.
-Severance payments obligatorily paid out by an employer pursuant to the Czech Labour Code are free from health and social insurance levies.
+Severance payments paid out by an employer pursuant to the Labour Code are free from health and social insurance levies.

 Allowances Payable To Employees After Termination